iburunat/org-taskforecast/README.md

 The reason of why use manual registration not searching every time is to manage the daily task list more flexible.
 The flexibility is:
-- Registering and removing arbitary tasks without any tricks (e.g. filtering by tag like "today" or "dont_show")
+- Registering and removing arbitrary tasks without any tricks (e.g. filtering by tag like "today" or "dont_show")
 - Changing the order of the tasks without any tricks (e.g. setting fake scheduled time like 14:59 to put a task before other tasks scheduled at 15:00)

 The purpose of this package is to simulate the tasks and the time for today.